chsainikhilreddy/PanaromaEd/README.md

 2. Run `npm start`.
 3. The PanoramaEd App should be accessible at `http://localhost:3000`.

-APIs Backend:
+APIs:

-Find college by name can be accessed at GET: `http://localhost:3001/colleges/name/${collegeName}` to shortlist a college PUT: `http://localhost:3001/colleges?studentId=${student._id}&collegeId=${collegeData?._id}` college suggest can be fetched by POST : `http://localhost:3001/programs/suggest`, additionally you have to send student metrics object in body.
+Find college by name can be accessed at GET: `http://localhost:3001/colleges/name/${collegeName}`\
+to shortlist a college PUT: `http://localhost:3001/colleges?studentId=${student._id}&collegeId=${collegeData?._id}`\
+college suggest can be fetched by POST : `http://localhost:3001/programs/suggest`, additionally you have to send student metrics object in body.\
-API to GET all posts can be accessed at  `http://localhost:3001/posts` API to POST a new Student post can be accessed at `http://localhost:3001/posts/` API to DELETE a Student post can be accessed at `http://localhost:3001/posts/${id}` API to PATCH (update upVote field ) in the post can be accessed at `http://localhost:3001/posts/${id}/?upvote=${upVote+1}` API to get Student Details `http://localhost:3000/studentdetails`
+API to GET all posts can be accessed at  `http://localhost:3001/posts`\
+API to POST a new Student post can be accessed at `http://localhost:3001/posts/`\
+API to DELETE a Student post can be accessed at `http://localhost:3001/posts/${id}`\
+API to PATCH (update upVote field ) in the post can be accessed at `http://localhost:3001/posts/${id}/?upvote=${upVote+1}`\
+API to get Student Details `http://localhost:3000/studentdetails`\
+API to GET the Chat of a user `http://localhost:3001/chats/userId={userId}`\
+API to POST a new chat for a user `http://localhost:3001/chats/`, additionally in the request body the student details are set\
+API to PATCH (add a new message) to the chat `http://localhost:3001/chats/{chatId}`, additionally in the request body the message details are set